May 2020. California.

 - Getting there faster

-We were very fortunate that in 2015 a company in San Diego began selling a rapid DC charging port for the all electric Rav4 EV.
+We were very fortunate that in 2015 a company in San Diego began selling a rapid DC charging port for the Rav4 EV.
 This system, called JdeMO, cut the time required to add 80 miles to the battery pack from 4 hours down to 30 minutes.
 The JdeMO port allowed us to use DC quick charging stations to travel farther in our region of California.
 Read about our JdeMO installation here, and a review of how I’ve used the JdeMO charging port to extend our travels.

 With the JdeMO port installed we were able to travel further by including a DC charging stop on the way to our destination.
 Many DC charging stations are located in shopping plazas, so we planned our trips to charge the car while taking a 30-40 minute lunch break.
 This allowed us to go to places 200 miles away without much trouble.